-Dr. Stanton Peele and Archie Brodsky explain exactly how we can reduce alcohol abuse.
-Peele is a psychologist who has received many prestigious awards for his ground-breaking work in alcohol studies.
+Dr. Stanton Peele and Archie Brodsky explain how we can reduce alcohol abuse.
+Peele is a psychologist who has received many awards.
+They’re for his ground-breaking work in alcohol studies.
 Brodsky is a faculty member in the Harvard University Medical School.

 Socializing the Young

-We can prepare young people to live in a nation where most people do drink.
-We do so best by teaching them the difference between responsible and irresponsible drinking.
-The most reliable mechanism for doing this is the positive parental model.
+We can prepare young people to live in a nation where most people drink.
+We do this best by teaching them the difference between responsible and drinking too much.
+The most reliable mechanism for doing this are the parents.

 Indeed, the single most crucial source of good alcohol education is the family.
 One that puts drinking in perspective.
-It uses it to enhance social gatherings in which people of all ages and both genders enjoy.
-(Picture the difference between drinking with your family and drinking with “the boys.”)
-Alcohol does not drive the parents’ behavior.
-It doesn’t keep them from being productive.
-And it doesn’t make them aggressive and violent.
-By this example, children learn that alcohol need not disrupt their lives.
-Nor serve as an excuse for violating normal social standards.
+It uses it to enhance social gatherings.
+Picture the difference between drinking with your family and drinking with “the boys.”

-As with illicit drugs, all alcohol use is seen as misuse.
-A child from a family in which alcohol is sensibly drunk is thus bombarded by negative teachings about it.
+All alcohol use is seen as misuse.
+Take children from families in which alcohol is sensibly drunk.
+They are then bombarded by negative teachings about it.
 Children may parrot this message in school.
-However, such unrealistic alcohol education is drowned out later by reality.
+But such negative alcohol education is drowned out later by reality.

 Does that mean that nearly half of today’s children will grow up to be alcoholic?
 Is it any wonder that students dismiss these warnings?
 It seems as though schools want to tell them as many negative things as possible about alcohol.

 Research finds that anti-drug programs like DARE are not effective.
-It is especially self-defeating to have the school program and family values in conflict.
+It’s self-defeating to have the school program and family values in conflict.

 Culture of Moderation?

-There is an uneasy mix of ethnic drinking cultures in the US.
+There is an uneasy mix of drinking cultures in the US.
 In it we see the dual nature of a temperance culture.
 There is a large number of abstainers (30%).
-And small but still troubling minorities of alcohol-dependent drinkers (5%) and nondependent problem drinkers (15%) among adults.
+And small number alcoholics (5%).
+Problem drinkers are about 15%.

 On the other hand, we have a large culture of moderation.
 The largest category (50%) of adults are moderate drinkers.
-Most Americans who drink do so in a responsible manner.
+Most people drink in a responsible way.
 For example, the typical wine drinker generally consumes two or fewer glasses on any given occasion.
-It’s usually at mealtimes and in the company of family or friends.
+It’s usually at mealtime.

 Temperance Movement Haunts Us